-Shares cost $160, due upon enrollment.
-We accept members from the springtime right on through the end of August, before our harvest season begins.
-The CSA distribution takes place every other week from the second week of September to the first week of November.
+Shares cost $165, due upon enrollment.
+We accept members from the springtime right on through the end of August before our harvest season begins.
+The 2019 CSA distributions takes place every other Tuesday from September 17th to November 12th.
 There are five deliveries in total.
-Over the course of the season you’ll receive 20 or more varieties of rare and highly flavored apples with a wide range of uses, appearances, histories and flavors.
-You will get approximately 1/4 bushel of apples at each pickup (about 10-12 lbs).
-Each variety will be in a labeled bag.
-You will receive a mix of dessert apples (for eating fresh) and culinary apples.
-(We will make sure you have enough of the culinary varieties to cook up into a dish.)
+Over the course of the season you’ll receive 20 or more varieties of rare and highly flavored apples with a wide range of uses, appearances, histories and tastes.
+You will get approximately 10-12 lbs. of apples at each pickup.
+Each variety will be in its own labeled bag.
+You will receive a mix of dessert apples for eating fresh and culinary apples.
+We will make sure you have enough of the culinary varieties to cook up into a dish.

-We also offer the option of purchasing extra storage apples in advance, in 1/2 bushel (approx. 17.5 lbs) or full bushel (approx. 35 lbs) quantities to be delivered with your last share in early November.
+We also offer the option of purchasing extra storage apples in advance, in 1/2 bushel (approx. 17.5 lbs) or full bushel (approx. 35 lbs) quantities to be delivered with your last share in November.
 They will be a mixture of our favorite "keepers," such as Northern Spy, Roxbury Russet, or Stark – or maybe even a few Black Oxfords.
 If you would like to order storage apples, just include an additional $30 for a 1/2 bushel or $55 for a full bushel in your check.
-You can order as many bushels as you would like.
+You can order as many bushels as you would like when you sign up.

 How do I sign up?

-Send your check for $160 made out to “Out On a Limb Apple CSA” to:
+Send your check for $165 made out to “Out On a Limb CSA” to: